infrae/infrae.maildrophost/README.txt

-This will install MaildropHost, create configurtion files for the deamon, and put start/stop script in the ``bin`` directory of the buildout tree.
+This will install MaildropHost, create configurtion files for the deamon, and put a start/stop script in the ``bin`` directory of the buildout tree.